Radar chart: Applications

 Radar charts can be used in sports to chart players' strengths and weaknesses by calculating various statistics related to the player that can tracked along the central axis of the chart.
-Examples include a basket players shots made, rebounds, assists, etc., or the batting or pitching stats of a baseball player.
+Examples include a basketball players shots made, rebounds, assists, etc., or the batting or pitching stats of a baseball player.
 This creates a centralized visualization of the strengths and weaknesses of a player, and if overlapped with the statistics of other players or league averages, can display where a player excels and where they could improve.
 These insights into player strengths and weakness could prove crucial to player development as it allows coaches and trainers to adjust a player's training regiment to help improve on their weaknesses.
 The results of the radar chart can also be useful in situational play.
 If a batter is shown to hit poorly against left-handed pitching, then his team knows to limit his plate appearances against left-handed pitchers, while the opposing team may try to force a situation where the batter is forced to hit against the pitcher.

 Another application of radar charts is the control of quality improvement to display the performance metrics various objects including computer programs, computers, phones, vehicles, and more.
 Computer programmer often use analytics to test the performance of their programs versus others.
 An example of this where radar charts may be useful is the performance analysis of various sorting algorithms.
 A programmer could gather up several different sorting algorithms such as selection, bubble, and quick, then analyze the performance of these algorithms by measuring their speed, memory usage, and power usage, then graph these on a radar chart to see how each sort performs under various sizes of data.
 Another performance application is measuring the performance of similar cars against each other.
-A consumer could look at variables such as the cars’ top speed, miles per gallon, horsepower, and torque.
+A consumer could look at variables such as the cars' top speed, miles per gallon, horsepower, and torque.
 Then after using a radar chart to visualize the data, they could decide on what car is best for them based on the results.